 If you haven’t hosted any shop local / shop small events yet and you don’t have images from last year, think about running a very localized small business spotlight campaign.
 Highlight what makes each business special.
 Pay attention to their stories and tell their why’s.

 If you watch any type of reality TV challenge or program, you’ll notice the stories they share.
 They don’t just place a good singer on the stage and ask you to vote for them.
 They tell you how that singer is singing for her grandmother who died last year of cancer.
-They do this because it helps people become invested in cheering for that singer.
+They do this because it helps people become invested in cheering for that person.

 Giving a list of merchants, their hours of operation, their address, and their specialty isn’t enough to drive action.
 You need to tell a story that builds a connection.
 No one feels connected to a 9:00 AM opening.